Skip to content

 Statement of intent

+The ultimate objective for our disadvantaged students is to eliminate barriers to help them realise their potential, irrespective of their backgrounds.
+The Pupil Premium Strategy at Stepney All Saints School is designed to address challenges affecting attendance, progress, mental health, and literacy skills.
+Furthermore, we are committed to placing greater emphasis on enriching the cultural capital of our students by offering experiences beyond the classroom, ensuring that all our students are on a level playing field.
 The key principles of our strategy continues to focus on high quality teaching, achieved through the ongoing development of pre-learning, retrieval practices and AAE (Application, analysis and evaluations) as the bedrock to a challenging curriculum.
 This approach is rooted in robust diagnostic assessments and supported by wider teaching and learning strategies that align with the school’s overarching vision of closing gaps in students’ learning, enabling them all to thrive.
 We remain committed to the ongoing reviewing of the whole school curriculum, to ensure that it is challenging, relevant, and representative of our school community.
 Our student focused environment coupled with an inclusive ethos, is responsive to individual needs and addresses common challenges based on evidence-informed practices.
 These strategies aim to improve the life prospects of all our students, with a particular focus on our vulnerable students, regardless of whether they are disadvantaged or not.

 Challenges